 The MEDIA and TOKYO ROSE

-A so-called journalist had begun in Vaudeville as a teenager, in New York City, and he used his connections with the theatre in becoming a "gossip" columnist.
-He made himself popular by speaking up for the law, order and "Old Glory."
-As a reporter for the New York Daily Mirror he lavished praise on the FBI, became a friend of J. Edgar Hoover, and Hoover fed him information which helped him as a journalist.
+When a teenager, Walter Winchell began in vaudeville in New York City, and he was to use his connections with the theatre in becoming a "gossip" columnist.
+He made himself popular by also speaking up for law and order and "Old Glory."
+As a reporter for the New York Daily Mirror he lavished praise on the FBI and became a friend of J. Edgar Hoover, and Hoover fed him information which helped him as a journalist.
 His popularity made him someone to be feared.
-His name was Walter Winchell.
-Franklin Roosevelt is said to have feared him to an extent that he pretended to solicit his advice.
+Franklin Roosevelt is said to have treated him with caution to an extent that he pretended to solicit his advice.

 In 1930, Winchell moved to radio.
 His Sunday night broadcast reached millions, while his newspaper column was syndicated to over 2,000 newspapers worldwide.
-He began his broadcasts with a burst of sound from a telegraph key.
-He would continue the sense of urgency by reading each story in sharp and fast staccato style.
-Pursing his habit of gossip on paper, he is rumored to have responded whenever a friend reproached him for using their friendship by saying, "I know -- I'm just a son of a bitch."
+He began his broadcasts with a burst of sound from a telegraph key, and he would continue the sense of urgency by reading each story in sharp and fast staccato style.
+Pursuing his habit of gossip on paper, he is rumored to have responded whenever a friend reproached him for using their friendship by saying, "I know – I'm just a son of a bitch."
 Another rumor holds that some of his journalist colleagues, perhaps better trained and more professional than he, called him Walter Windbag.

-At the end of the war, U.S. reporters arrived in Japan and, looking for a story, tried to find "Tokyo Rose."
-Harry Bundidge, a Hearst reporter, did some sloppy reporting and identified Toguri as "Tokyo Rose."
+At the end of the war, US reporters arrived in Japan and, looking for a story, tried to find "Tokyo Rose."
+Harry Brundidge, a Hearst reporter, did some sloppy reporting and identified Toguri as "Tokyo Rose."

-A Counter Intelligence Corps (CIC) report was made (in the U.S. National Archives today).
+A Counter Intelligence Corps (CIC) report was made (in the US National Archives today).
 Toguri's innocence was not questioned and Toguri was maneuvered to return home to California.
-Then politics in the United States, mixed with wartime passions, became involved.
+Then politics mixed with wartime passions became involved.
 The Occupation authority in Japan responded and imprisoned her.
-An ambitious U.S. attorney, Charles C. Carr, called for Toguri to stand trial in Los Angeles.
+An ambitious US attorney, Charles C. Carr, called for Toguri to stand trial in Los Angeles.
 Carr was quoted in the Los Angeles Examiner (a Hearst newspaper) as saying,

 This infamous woman, born and educated here, used myriad artifices and devices to spread discontent and dissension among American troops.